Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 Enemies can now appear on the board, and they move like they're supposed to.
 They don't yet die or get hit, and towers are starting to jump them *literally*, but hey it works somewhat.

+5/26/23 - Israel Velazquez

+Worked on a more efficient move system, tried to get the towers to be more accurate, and to get them to shoot more often

 info